 - Combination drug products

-*An exception to the above will only be authorized by the USAN Council if there is a clear and well-documented need, such that assignment of a name promotes safety and advances the USAN Council's nomenclature principles.
+*The USAN Council will authorize an exception to the above only if there is a clear and well-documented need, such as that assignment of a name promotes safety and advances the USAN Council's nomenclature principles.

-The number of names coined each year varies, but in recent years the USAN Program has been coining over 150 new names annually.
+The number of names coined each year varies.
+In recent years, the USAN Program has coined over 150 new names annually.

 What Do the Names Mean?